AkilTDixon/Notes/README.md

-> Status: Core CRUD flows for collections and notes are implemented.
+> Status: COMPLETE.
+Core CRUD flows for collections and notes are implemented.

 ---